bradbell/xrst/test_rst/xrst.pattern.rst

 0. preceding character + the command.
 1. command name; i.e., hidden, list, or table
 2. the rest of the command that comes after the command name.
-   This is a list of file names with one name per line.
+   This is an option order (on same line) followed by a list of file names with one name per line.
    The } at the end of the command is not included.
    This pattern may be empty.

 If you change this pattern, check pattern_toc in process_children.py

 .. literalinclude:: ../../xrst/pattern.py
-   :lines: 56-58
+   :lines: 57-59
    :language: py

 .. meta::